GnefDu/Black-Jack-Android/README.md

 Extra black jack rules:

 1) There is currently money/betting implemented
-2) No splitting, doubling, or blackjack implmented
+2) No splitting, doubling, or blackjack implemented

 User Stories: